Welcome toThe Rothschild Archive'swebsite

 Sources for business history: letters of August Belmont Rothschild Agent in New York: 1860s

-Brief history of the Naples house, C M de Rothschild & Figli
+The Naples house, C M de Rothschild e figli

 Origins